ABHISHEKKUMAR89207/TrainTicketBookApp-Flutter-Firebase-Rozarpay/README.md

-# Flutter Firebase Page with Firestore and Email/Password Authentication
+# Train Ticket App

-This Flutter project demonstrates how to create a Flutter app with Firebase integration for Firestore database and Email/Password Authentication.
+Effortlessly book train tickets with our Firebase-powered Train Ticket App.
+Real-time updates, secure payments, and e-tickets for smooth journeys.

 ## Table of Contents